- 4 Med-Peds residents per class

 12:00PM: Tuesdays I head to my continuity clinic at our Windham site.
 Attending and/or teaching seniors help cover the remainder of the day.

-Wednesdays we have Med-Peds conferences from 12-1pm.
+Wednesdays we have Med-Peds conferences at 12:45PM.
 Once a month we have a meeting, and the rest are usually teaching, program updates, reminders, etc. Teaching is done by your fellow med-peds colleagues on a topic of their choice; this ranges from questions for board review, case presentations, reviewing physical exam skills, and discussing journal articles.

 Thursdays I hold pagers for interns and medical students so that they can attend an intern-specific conference from 12-1.